MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

 Specifies the height (in logical units) of the destination rectangle and source bitmap.

 *`pSrcDC`*\
 Pointer to a `CDC` object that identifies the device context from which the bitmap will be copied.
-It must be `NULL` if *`dwRop`* specifies a raster operation that does not include a source.
+It must be `NULL` if *`dwRop`* specifies a raster operation that doesn't include a source.

 *`xSrc`*\
 Specifies the logical x-coordinate of the upper-left corner of the source bitmap.